bitcoin/bips/bip-0139/wallet_potential_usage.md

 `tweak`, which is spend-critical key material without which the output cannot be swept at all.
 Tracking data and key material should not share an object, so both stay.

+## Bitkey validates the signer/device split

+Bitkey is the clearest test of the `signers` restructuring, because its three keys differ on exactly the axes the new object separates:

+- the **app key** is software on a phone - `modality: general`
+- the **hardware key** lives on a dedicated Bitkey device - `modality: dedicated`, with `devices[]` populated as vendor `Block`, model `W1`/`W3` (`account/HardwareType.kt`) and `transports: ["nfc"]`, since hardware signing is an NFC tap
+- the **server key** is held by Block's f8e service - `modality: general`, `transports: ["service"]`

+Its `appGlobalAuthKeyHwSignature` (`Keybox.sq`) is close in spirit to `devices[].registration`: a proof that a specific app key was paired with a specific hardware unit.
+It attests key-to-device binding rather than descriptor registration, but it is the same category of per-(key, device) evidence the field exists to carry.

+Two Bitkey-specific gaps remain that no proposed field covers:

+- **Service identifiers.** `f8eEnvironment` and the server-issued `keysetId` (`f8e/F8eSpendingKeyset.kt`) are what a restored wallet needs to re-establish contact with the cosigning service.
+Without them a `third_party`/`cosigning` key is identified but unusable.
+Green has the same problem in a different form; both would land in `proprietary` today.
+- **Key rotation history.** Bitkey keeps inactive keysets (`spendingKeysetEntity` rows with `isActive = 0`) that belong to the *same* account but describe an older descriptor.
+  BIP-139 has no way to say "this account, earlier keyset", so each rotation would have to become its own account entry, losing the relationship.
+Worth noting as a general gap: any wallet that rotates keys has wallet history the format cannot express.

 ## Missing fields

 Ranked by how many wallets want them.